 This is what happened with the people from Nazareth.
 They were all under the mistaken impression that they knew Jesus well.
 And when it turned out that he was not just a carpenter’s son but the Messiah, they couldn’t accept it.

 But a real opening of the heart is needed for God to work.
 The people of Nazareth, of course, wanted Jesus to make miracles in their town too.
 But Jesus did not see the possibility because their hearts were hardened and closed to God’s work.

 Check Your Situation

 It is not without reason that we read this Scripture during Lent.
 Jesus’ situation allows us to look into our own hearts.
 Jesus’ acquaintances thought he had nothing new to say to them.

-Perhaps we too are often inaudible to our relatives and family members, but do not notice this?
-Perhaps we fail to see the great qualities of character or abilities in another person?
-Maybe our hard hearts don’t see how other people love us and want to help us grow.
+Perhaps we, too, are often inaudible to our relatives and family members but do not notice this?
+Maybe we fail to see the great qualities of character or abilities in another person.
+Maybe our hard hearts don’t know how others love us and want to help us grow.
 But it doesn’t even occur to us to thank them for it?

 Prayer for Today

 Lord Jesus, thank You for being my savior and teacher.
-You want me to truly grow as a person.
+You want me to grow as a person, indeed.
 You want my faith to grow and be fruitful.
 That is why You teach and guide me.

 Therefore, today I pray and ask you to give me eyes that see and ears that hear.
 Help me to welcome everyone with an open heart.
 You are the Lord.
 Amen.